-Notes: ED = emergency department; NEDS = HCUP Nationwide Emergency Department Sample; AHA = American Hospital Association Annual Survey Database; Verispan = Verispan Hospital Market file; NHAMCS = National Hospital Ambulatory Medical Care Survey; NHIS = National Health Interview Survey.
+Notes: ED = emergency department; NEDS = HCUP Nationwide Emergency Department Sample; AHA = American Hospital Association Annual Survey Database; NEDI = National Emergency Department Inventory - USA; NHAMCS = National Hospital Ambulatory Medical Care Survey; NHIS = National Health Interview Survey.

-1 NEDS weighted counts by geographic region exactly match the AHA counts because the AHA data were used as control totals for the NEDS discharge weights.
+NEDS weighted counts by geographic region exactly match the AHA counts because the AHA data were used as control totals for the NEDS discharge weights.

-2 NHIS estimates were calculated using the midpoint of the ranges provided in the survey (0, 1, 2-3, 4-5, 6-7, 8-9, 10-12, 13-15, and 16 or more ED visits).
+NHIS estimates were calculated using the midpoint of the ranges provided in the survey (0, 1, 2-3, 4-5, 6-7, 8-9, 10-12, and 13-15).
+For the upper range of visits in the survey (16 or more ED visits), 16 ED visits were used for the estimate.